Green Day and other acts cancel Russian concerts

 AJR

 Indie pop trio AJR tweeted on Feb.
-25 they were canceling a show scheduled in Moscow for October, along with some words of wisdom about misinformation.
+25 they were cancelling a show scheduled in Moscow for October, along with some words of wisdom about misinformation.

-"We are sad to announce that we will be cancelling our upcoming show in Russia," the group, made up of brothers dam, Jack, and Ryan Met, tweeted.
+"We are sad to announce that we will be cancelling our upcoming show in Russia," the group, made up of brothers Adam, Jack and Ryan Met, tweeted.
 "Thank you to our Russian fans who oppose their country's unprovoked and criminal behavior.
 Our hearts are with the people of Ukraine.
 At this point, the best thing you can do is share ACCURATE info."

 LOUIS TOMLINSON